 There are also chapels of some religious institutions that are just as important to the community, as the local parish church.
 These chapels may be pilgrimage sites, for the faithful to seek for special prayers, such as the St. Joseph Convent of Perpetual Adoration and the Monasterio de Santa Clara.

-Whereas other chapels were once the first churches in the area, before the local parish was established with its own church structure, which is in the cases of the Our Lady of the Angels Seminary and the Carmel of Thérèse of Lisieux.
+Whereas other seminary and monastery chapels were once the first churches in the area, before the local parish was established with its own church structure, which is in the cases of the Our Lady of the Angels Seminary and the Carmel of Thérèse of Lisieux.

 The school chapel may be the primarily the place of worship for the populace of a school, such as the St. Joseph’s College of Quezon City and the Miriam College Chapel.
 However, there are some school chapels that open their doors to the neighborhood for Sunday services, such as the Stella Maris College and Convent and the Ateneo de Manila’s Church of the Gesù.